Who are the Gulf’s military allies, and how are they helping in Iran war?

 Pakistan and Saudi Arabia have had a decades-long security partnership.
 This was strengthened in September 2025, when the two countries signed a formal mutual defence pact.

-The extent to which Pakistan, which shares a 900-km (559 miles) border with Iran in its southwest, can and will intervene is unclear, however.
+The extent to which Pakistan, which shares a 900km (559-mile) border with Iran in its southwest, can and will intervene is unclear, however.

 On March 3, Pakistan’s Deputy Prime Minister and Foreign Minister Ishaq Dar told a news conference he had personally reminded Iranian Foreign Minister Abbas Araghchi of Pakistan’s defence obligations to Saudi Arabia.